WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays lines containing the pattern 'root' from given file
+Displays number of lines that contain the pattern "bin" in a file